Evidence Level

 Frequently asked questions about GlycerSize™

-Reported potential side effects may include: Gastrointestinal upset, bloating, or diarrhea at high doses.
+For most healthy adults, GlycerSize is well tolerated at studied doses.
+Reported effects can include: Gastrointestinal upset, bloating, or diarrhea at high doses.
 Headache reported by some users, possibly related to fluid shifts.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+GlycerSize is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Diuretics (furosemide, hydrochlorothiazide) — opposing fluid effects; monitor hydration status.
+Possible interactions include: Diuretics (furosemide, hydrochlorothiazide) — opposing fluid effects; monitor hydration status.
 Antihypertensives — glycerol-induced plasma volume changes may affect blood pressure response; monitor.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)